 ||The accommodation will be in shared rooms in visitor centre of the Environmental Center of Koprena, with electricity and running water.
 Some cooking facilities will be provided.|

-Participation is arranged for 4 weeks in the dates shown in the special requirements section.
-The arrival date to the project site is the day before taking up duties.
-The departure day from the project site is the day after the last day of duties.
+Participation is arranged in the dates shown in the special requirements section.
+The arrival date to the project site is the same day of taking up duties.
+The departure day from the project site is the same day of the last day of duties.

 The participation fee is paid once (in a single payment i.e. no partial payments are accepted) and proof of payment needs to be sent to ARCHELON before the volunteer status is confirmed.